 The less likely the youths are to vote, the less likely politicians would speak to them.
 Now, youth engagement in politics may just be the game changer!

 If youths want a future, they should participate in the process.
-This does not necessarily mean becoming a politician, engagement can occur through many forms.
 Elect a Member of Parliament (MP) or DUN that represents your interests.
 Attend discourse sessions held by politicians running in your constituency and ASK QUESTIONS.
-Ask them how they plan to solve issues that affect the youth of today, and most importantly, how they plan on ensuring that our concerns as the youth of the nation are not swept aside for the concerns of those unaffected by them.
+Ask them how they plan to solve issues that affect the youth of today.
+Most importantly, how they plan on ensuring that our concerns as the youth of the nation are not swept aside for the concerns of those unaffected by them.

 A spoilt ballot paper is effectively just another non-vote.